Search and Hit Enter

 If your panna cotta have not set within a few hours, decant the mixture back into the pot and cook it again.
 Agar agar is very receptive to being re-cooked so you can address any errors with ease.

 This also goes for any panna cotta with gritty agar agar inside.
-This is a sign you have not cooked it properly, so simply return it to the stove, cook it again and pour it back into the moulds.
+This is a sign you have not cooked it properly.
+Simply return it to the stove, cook it again and pour it back into the moulds.

 Vanilla extract (or vanilla beans) and a pinch of salt really bring this panna cotta to life.
 I highly recommend using them for a full flavoured dessert.